danvk/aoc2024/README.md

 Do I need to consider non-optimal paths between cheat_start and cheat_end?
 I don't think so, the phrasing is "this cheat saves X picosecond," which to me implies optimality.

 "Each cheat has a distinct start position (the position where the cheat is activated, just before the first move that is allowed to go through walls)" -> this implies to me that a cheat must start just before you move onto a `#`.

+Ah, maybe I'm not allowing you to cheat via the outer perimeter?